Credential Lifecycle

 • The Law-Enforcing Authorities, for the fulfillment of their functions and any other judicial reasons, may request the Authentic Source to revoke entitlements, licenses, certificates, identification documents, etc., which in turn leads to the revocation of any linked Credentials.

-• The Issuers, for technical security reasons (e.g. in the case of compromised cryptographic keys, death of the User, etc.), can decide to revoke the Credentials.
+• The Credential Issuers, for technical security reasons (e.g. in the case of compromised cryptographic keys), SHOULD decide to revoke the Credentials.

 The revocation scenarios involve two main flows: